MarkZH/Genetic_Chess/README.md

 look-ahead on all lines is cut off.

 #### Look Ahead Gene
 Determines how many positions to examine based on the time left.
+When looking ahead to future moves, the number of positions to examine is divided equally amongst every legal move.
+This naturally limits the depth of search while allowing deeper searches for positions with fewer legal moves.

 #### Piece Strength Gene
 Specifies the importance or strength of each differet type of chess piece.